Skip to content

 • Conduction band: The empty band just above the valence band.

 At higher temperatures, electrons which have sufficient energy can jump to conduction band.
-At this energy level, electrons can move freely through the material.
+Electrons can move freely through the material when they are in the conduction band.

 Fermi Energy

-The energy level which is occupied by the highest electron orbital at .
+The energy of the highest electron orbital occupied at .

-In absolute zero temperature, electrons settle into lowest available energy states and build a Fermi Sea of electron energy states.
+In , electrons settle into lowest available energy states and build a Fermi Sea of electron energy states.
 Fermi energy is the surface of this sea and no electron has energy to rise above this surface.

 Fermi Level

-The closer the Fermi level is to the conduction band energy, the easier it will be for electrons in the valence band to transition into the conduction band.
+If the Fermi level is close to conduction band, it will be easier for electrons in the valence band to transition into the conduction band.

 For an electron to become free, it must be excited or promoted into one of the empty and available energy states above .
-In metals, this energy is very small.
+In metals, this energy is very small (or negative).
 In semiconductors and insulators, this energy is high.

 Fermi-Dirac Distribution